Wardormeur/seneca-kue/README.md

 This is not an official plugin maintained by the seneca team, use at your own risks :)

+BEWARE : by a limitation of Kue itself, there cannot be more than one Kue per process.

 ## Install
 To install, simply use npm.
 Remember you will need to install [Seneca.js][] if you haven't already.